This is an Introduction to The Blockchain Economy serialised book. For the index please go here.

 OnChain and OffChain.
 OnChain means a transaction is validated on the Blockchain (using Proof Of Work in the case of Bitcoin).
 OffChain, usually for smaller transactions, happens on an attached network, such as Lightning Network and Raiden.

 Lightning Network.
 An example of an OffChain network attached to Bitcoin.

 Raiden.
 An example of an OffChain network attached to Ethereum.

 Ethereum.
 The second largest cryptocurrency by market cap.
 Differentiates from Bitcoin by offering a platform where any application can be hosted (known technically as a platform that is “Turing complete”).
 All local operating systems are Turing complete, but a decenralized operating system that is Turing complete is novel.

 Dark Web.
 Where you can do illegal transactions.

 Privacy Coins.
-A Cryptocurrency that you use when you want something more private than Bitcoin, for example to go on the Dark Web.
+A Cryptocurrency that you use when you want something more private (maybe illegal), for example to go on the Dark Web.